Decaying Dark Matter: Simulations and Weak-Lensing Forecast: Parameter forecast analysis

 For the intrinsic alignment and baryonic parameters, we use flat priors that are wide enough to not affect the obtained posterior results.
 One notable exception is the parameter $\mu$ that remains largely unconstrained by our mock data.
 Note, however, that in any case, the baryonic priors are selected to be wide enough so conservatively include a large variety of different results predicted by hydrodynamical simulations ~\citep[see Ref.][for more details]{Schneider2019a}.
+The prior ranges are listed in table~\ref{tab:priorranges}.

 Regarding the cosmological parameters, we first perform a weak-lensing-only analysis with flat, uninformative priors.
 This corresponds to the case where no other information other than the one from the Euclid-type WL mock is included.
-In a second step, we also include Gaussian priors from the CMB experiment Planck assuming the latest Planck18 release \citep{Planck}.
+In a second step, we also include Gaussian priors from the Planck CMB experiment assuming the latest data release \citep{Planck}.

 In this context, it is important to notice that the CMB data is not only able to constrain the standard cosmological parameters, but it also provides constraints on the DDM parameters themselves.
 This may be surprising at first, since recombination happens well before the start of any DM decays (at least for the models investigated here).
-However, since the CMB contains information about the late-time cosmic growth history via the Sachs-Wolfe effect, it is also sensitive to the decaying DM parameters as they lead to evolving $\Omega_m$ and $\Omega_r$.
+However, since the CMB contains information about the late-time cosmic growth history via the Sachs-Wolfe effect, it is also sensitive to the DDM parameters as they lead to evolving $\Omega_m$ and $\Omega_r$.
 We obtain CMB priors for the DDM parameters using results from Ref.~\citep{Poulin16}.
 The details about how these priors are extracted are outlined in Appendix \ref{sec:APoulin}.